What is Exception Report: A Comprehensive Guide

 - Set Parameters: Define the rules for what’s considered normal.

-- Use Automation: Leverage exception reporting software to automate the process.
+- Use Automation: Leverage reporting software to automate the process.

 - Test: Make sure your report works and only flags the correct items.